hungsean/20240920_auto_twitter_like/README.md

 ## Troubleshooting

-- **ChromeDriver Version Mismatch:**
+- **ChromeDriver Download Issues:**
-  Ensure that the ChromeDriver version matches your installed Google Chrome version.
-Mismatched versions can lead to errors.
+  The driver is automatically managed by `webdriver-manager`.
+Ensure the container has network access during the first run.

 - **Environment Variables Not Loaded:**
   Make sure the `.env` file is correctly formatted and located in the project's root directory.